oVirt/ovirt-site/source/develop/release-management/features/storage/backupstoragedomain.html.md

 Google Summer of Code is a global program focused on introducing students to open source software development.
 Students work on a 3 month programming project with an open source organization during their break from university.
-The oVirt organization has chosen Shubham Dubey, a student from The LNM Institute of Information Technology from India, to work on this project for the upcoming summer and Maor Lipchuk, a senior software developer in the oVirt storage team, to be a mentor."
+The oVirt organization has chosen Shubham Dubey, a student from The LNM Institute of Information Technology from India, to work on this project for the upcoming summer and Maor Lipchuk, a senior software developer in the oVirt storage team, to be the mentor."

 ## Backup Storage Domain - Functionality